-OPTI 2160 Prescription Dispensing II
+OPTI 2160: Prescription Dispensing II: 3 credits

 In this course, the student will examine the various types of frames and their components.
 She will determine the factors that affect an ophthalmic prescription, such as vertex distance, lens twists and tilts, and magnification.
-She will discuss procedures for the design and application of multifocal segments, as well as finishing operations, basic fitting techniques, interpretation of complex prescriptions.
-You will value the importance of dedication to service and professionalism in filling prescriptions.

-Prerequisites: OPTI 2110, OPTI 2110L
+She will discuss procedures for the design and application of multifocal segments, as well as finishing operations, basic fitting techniques, and interpretation of complex prescriptions.
+You will value the importance of dedication to service and prescriptions. professionalism filling in (Prerequisites: OPTI 2110, OPTI 2110L)

-OPTI 2120P Clinical Practice and Seminar
+OPTI 2120P: Clinical Practice and Seminar: 9 credits

 In this course, the student will integrate the techniques and knowledge acquired through the courses into their practice experience.
 You will apply procedures for managing and performing administrative tasks and office-related tasks, as well as those related to the handling of contact lenses and laboratory equipment, while using the correct terminology.
 She will demonstrate skills in offering guidance and assistance to a patient in an optical office.
+(Prerequisites: OPTI 2000, OPTI 2010, OPTI 2020, OPTI 2020L, OPTI 2030, OPTI 2030L, OPTI 2040, OPTI 2040L, OPTI 2050L, OPTI 2060, OPTI 2100, OPTI 2110, OPTI 2150L)